haikuowuya/AndroidElementals/README.md

 [Flabby ListView](https://github.com/jpardogo/FlabbyListView) * | Android library to display a ListView which cells are not rigid but flabby and react to ListView scroll and touch events
 [FreeFlow](https://github.com/Comcast/FreeFlow) * | A layout engine for Android that decouples layouts from the View containers that manage scrolling and view recycling.
 FreeFlow makes it really easy to create custom layouts and beautiful transition animations as data and layouts change
-[Ken Burns View](https://github.com/flavioarfaria/KenBurnsView) * | Android ImageViews animated by Ken Burns Effect
+[Ken Burns View](https://github.com/flavioarfaria/KenBurnsView) * | Android ImageViews animated by Ken Burns Effect [Draggable Panel](https://github.com/pedrovgs/DraggablePanel) * | Android library used to create an awesome Android UI based on a draggable element similar to the last YouTube graphic component
+[DobSliding](https://github.com/Startappz/DobSliding) * | DobSliding is an Open Source Android library that allows developers to develop applications with vertical sliding menus just like the Android notifications menu

 #### <a name="mapsui">Maps